 - Let your children know about the “hair pain” ride..
 The more excited they are, the more likely they’ll cooperate with you.
 Plus it’s good to inform your kids what they’re going to be subjected to for the next few hours especially if it’s their first time flying.
 Kids don’t like surprises.

 - Bring plenty of snacks like gold fish, crackers, cookies, sliced apples, granola bars, peanut butter & jelly sandwiches, etc and drinks like juice boxes.
 The snacks and drinks should also go into the kid’s travel bag.
 The snacks and drinks are especially helpful during taking off and landing, since swallowing will help with keeping their ears from popping.
+Let them pick out their own snacks as well.

 - Bring your kids favorite stuff animal or blanket for nap times or bring anything they can’t sleep without.